The best free audio editor

 Before you begin, it's worth noting that most audio editors use the LAME codec.
 It's probably already installed on your system, but if you receive a warning that you need to install it, you can download a free codec pack containing it.

-The best free audio editor, Audacity has all the tools you could possibly need
+The very best free audio editor, Audacity has all the tools you could possibly need

 Audacity is equipped with an extensive suite of built-in tools, enabling you to edit pre-recorded files, capture sound through an attached microphone, or even stream music and podcasts.
 There's support for a wide range of audio formats for both importing and exporting, and the range of built-in effect is impressive.